spokestack/spokestack.io/content/blog/maker-models-on-embedded-devices.md

 ## Raspberry Pi Setup

 For the initial setup of the Raspberry Pi we recommend following the [Adafruit Voice Bonnet tutorial](https://learn.adafruit.com/adafruit-voice-bonnet/overview).
 This guide walks you through everything from OS installation to sound configuration.
-In addition, to the Adafruit instructions there are few Spokestack specific instructions/tips in the following.
+In addition to the Adafruit instructions, there are a few Spokestack-specific instructions/tips in the following.
+These instructions should be followed while connected to your Raspberry Pi via SSH.

 ### Audio